mesosphere/dcos-commons/docs/pages/operations-guide.md

 We're seeing that none of the remaining agents in the cluster have room to fit our `dsenode-2`.
 To resolve this, we need to either add more agents to the DC/OS cluster or we need to reduce the requirements of our service to make it fit.
 In the latter case, be aware of any performance issues that may result if resource usage is reduced too far.
 Insufficient CPU quota will result in throttled tasks, and insufficient RAM quota will result in OOMed tasks.

-This is a good example of the kind of diagnosis you can perform by simply skimming the SDK Scheduler logs.
+This is a good example of the kind of diagnosis you can perform by skimming the SDK Scheduler logs.

 ## Accidentially deleted Marathon task but not service